fastruby/afip_bill/README.md

 ```

 ### AfipBill::Generator

 This is the main class.
 Here you will generate the PDF bill.
 It accepts three params: `the json bill`, `the user`, and `the array of line items`

 ```ruby
 generator = AfipBill::Generator.new(json_bill, user, [item_1, item_2])
 ```

-And finally you can render the pdf by using the method `generate_pdf_string`:
+And finally you can render the PDF by using the method `generate_pdf_string`:

 ```ruby
 respond_to do |format|
   format.pdf { render text: generator.generate_pdf_string }